New from ACTIVE: Check out our latest products here

 To replenish correctly:

-2. Find the compartment (usually near where detergent goes);
+2. Find the dishwasher’s rinse aid dispenser (usually near the detergent dispenser)

 Is Vinegar a Suitable Substitute for Rinse Aid?